 - Japanese Tosa

-You could be liable for damage caused by your dog under this act, it it was the result of some degree of negligence.
+You could be liable for damage caused by your dog under this Act or under some degree of negligence.

 Dogs (Protection of Livestock) Act 1953

-Your dog must no worry (chase or attack) live-stock (cattle, sheep, goats, pigs, horses and poultry) on agricultural land.
-Farmers have the right to stop your dog even by shooting it in certain circumstances.
+Your dog must not worry (chase or attack) livestock (cattle, sheep, goats, pigs, horses and poultry) on agricultural land.
+Farmers have the right to stop your dog even by shooting your dog in certain circumstances.